pytask-dev/pytask/docs/source/how_to_guides/delayed_tasks.md

 # Delayed tasks

-pytask's execution model is can usually be viewed as three phases.
+pytask's execution model can usually be separated into three phases.

 1. Collection of tasks, dependencies, and products.
 1. Building the DAG.